vmtenorio/vue-task-list/README.md

 Find out about Vue.js' components and how to exchange information between them.

 Vue.js is an open-source framework that can be used to build single-page applications and user interfaces.
-One of its main features is the creation of **components** that can be updated by the user and dynamically modify the page as preferred.
+One of its main features is the creation of **components** that can be updated by the user and that allow a real-time update of the webpage according to the information introduced.

-Today, I'm going to show you how I created a dynamic task list using Vue using two different components: a parent component representing the task list itself and all its information, and a child component representing a single task.
+Today, I'm going to show you how I created a dynamic task list using Vue with two different components: a parent component representing the task list itself and all its information, and a child component representing a single task.
 I will also cover the communication between these two components to respond to user events.

-Even though you don't need any previous Vue knowledge to follow the article, it is not intended to be an introduction to Vue as a framework, because some of its core features will not be visited here.
+Even though you don't need any previous Vue knowledge to follow the article (it is self-contained), it is not intended to be an introduction to Vue as a framework, because some of its core features will not be visited here.

 First of all, let's take a look at the webpage we are trying to build.
 It can be visited [here](https://vmtenorio.github.io/vue-task-list):